wernejac123/lcos/README.md

 keep double precision, enter all numbers in the format 3.0D0 seperated by either a space or

 commas.
-If you enter it as 3.0, it will cause rounding erros and is essentially calcutating
+If you enter it as 3.0, it will cause rounding errors and is essentially calcutating

 as REAL not DOUBLEPRECISION.